mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 Clients may wish to do the following:

- -  create a group by inviting other members;
+ -  create a group by inviting a set of other members;

  -  add one or more members to an existing group;